 At The Rock Riverside Speedway, we’ve got all the bases covered with various classes of racing.
 Check out the classes below and I am sure you’ll agree, there’s definitely something for everyone…

-Based on a strengthened road car, Street-stocks have limited contact rules, and are the most affordable National class.
-Particularly strong in the South Island, they are the only speedway division where racing occurs in both directions around a track (although not at the same time).
+Based on a strengthened road car, Street-stocks have limited contact rules, and are the most affordable national class. particularly strong in the South Island, they are the only speedway division where racing occurs in both direction around a track (although not at the same time).